PyCQA/redbaron/docs/tuto.rst

     red[0].value.append("4")
     red  # comma has been added for us

 This abstraction is called a proxy list.
-Those proxy list can even detect indentation style for comma separated lists:
+They can even detect indentation style for comma separated lists:

 .. ipython:: python